0m

 Which Dead Sea beach in Israel has natural mud?

 Kalia Beach, Biankini Beach, and Neve Midbar Beach all have natural black mineral mud accumulating along their northern shores.
 The free southern beaches at Ein Bokek and Neve Zohar do not have natural mud.
-Ein Gedi Spa offers imported Dead Sea mud as part of its treatments.
+Confirm current treatment availability directly with any spa operator.

 How long should you stay in Dead Sea water?